Sister Act (musical): West End

 Meanwhile, back in his nightclub, Shank is frustrated that he cannot find Deloris anywhere.
 He tells his goons how he will not stop until he finds and kills Deloris ("When I Find My Baby").
 Back at the convent Deloris is bored by the simple life of the nuns and decides to hit the town.
 She goes across the street to a slinky bar, and is followed by Sister Mary Lazarus, Sister Mary Patrick, and Sister Mary Robert.
 When the three nuns arrive they are shocked to find Sister Mary Clarence (Deloris' undercover name) drinking and dancing, however they assume that she is attempting to save the lost souls in the bar.
 Deloris goes along with this idea and gets the whole bar dancing ("Do the Sacred Mass").
 However, the joyful mood is quickly destroyed when Deloris recognises Shank's boys entering the bar.
 She tries to hide herself as they ask people in the bar if they've seen Deloris.
-Suddenly there is a fight in the bar which has to be broken up by Eddie and the Mother Superior, who orders the nuns to go back to the convent.
+Suddenly there is a fight in the bar which has to be broken up by Eddie and the Mother superior, who orders the nuns to go back to the convent.
 She then confronts Deloris telling her that she must conform to the life of the nuns.
 Eddie agrees, telling Deloris that Shank has upped the price on her head, so she needs to be careful.
 Deloris storms back to the convent after being informed that she has to wake up at 5 a.m. and join the choir.
 Eddie, now alone with only the drunks and homeless on the street, sings of his desire to be cool, to let go, and impress Deloris ("I Could Be That Guy").

 The following morning Deloris attends the choir practice and loudly admits that the choir sounds terrible.
-This prompts the Mother Superior to let Deloris lead the choir.
-Deloris does so and teaches the nuns how to sing on key and in time.
+This prompts the Mother superior to let Deloris lead the choir.
+Deloris does so and teaches the nuns how to sing on key and on time.
 She also manages to break the quiet and timid Sister Mary Robert out of her shell ("Raise Your Voice").
 That Sunday, the choir perform an up-tempo hymn ("Take Me to Heaven (Reprise)") which to the struggling church's surprise brings in more people and more donations.
-The Mother Superior, however, is horrified how the simple traditional choir she knew has changed and become modern.
+The Mother superior, however, is horrified how the simple traditional choir she knew has changed and become modern.
 The news of the choir soon spreads with photographers and news reporters coming in to get the story behind the latest sensation - this wonderful nontraditional choir.